vtex-sites/base.store/README.md

 ## 🍒 Adding queries

 We use [graphql-codegen](https://www.graphql-code-generator.com/) to pre-process GraphQL queries.
 This compilation generates TypeScript typings and configurations for our graphql server under the folder `@generated/graphql`.
-This means we can staticaly analyse your code in search of bugs and secure your graphql server before each deploy.
+This means we can statically analyse your code in search of bugs and secure your graphql server before each deploy.
 If, however you need to change any GraphQL Fragment, Query or Mutation, you will need to regenerate the whole thing.
 To do this, open your terminal and type

 ```sh
 $ yarn develop